Amnaakhtar1213/cafe-menu/readme.md

 ##  CAFE MENU

-This is a simple cafe menu website that i buit it for practicing code and design.
-The site displays 20 food items with names, price, and short descriptions.
+This is a resturant style menu website that i buit it for practicing code and designing.
+The site displays 20 KOREAN food items with names, price, and short descriptions.
 It includes categories like breakfast, lunch, dinner, drinks and sweets which makes easy to browse.

 ---